From Confounding to Learning: Dynamic Service Fee Pricing on Third-Party Platforms: Experiments

-We aggregate successful orders at the hourly level to approximate the market equilibrium quantity $Q_t^e$.
-The \emph{equilibrium price} is defined as the total amount a customer pays for an order, and the \emph{service fee} is calculated as the difference between this payment and the tax-inclusive value of the goods before discounts.
-The service fee comprises several components, including the platform fee (\rupee10 per order as of May~2025), delivery partner compensation, restaurant charges, and coupon adjustments.

-Although Zomato is primarily a food delivery platform, it also offers six additional categories --- pharmacy, cosmetics, electronics, flowers, groceries, and pet supplies --- with food accounting for approximately 83.5\% of all transactions.
-Feature vectors are constructed using simple hourly averages.
-For instance, if 30\% of orders in an hour originate from Delhi and 70\% from Mumbai, the Delhi dummy takes the value 0.3.
+\paragraph{Data construction and feature design.} We aggregate successful orders at the hourly level to approximate the market transacted quantity $Q_t^e$.
+The price is defined as the total amount a customer pays for an order, and the \emph{service fee} is the difference between this payment and the tax-inclusive value of goods before discounts.
+The service fee comprises platform fees (E\pounds8 per food order as of May 2026), delivery-partner compensation, restaurant charges, and coupon adjustments.
+Although Talabat also offers six smaller categories (pharmacy, cosmetics, electronics, flowers, groceries, pet supplies), food deliveries account for $\approx 83.5\%$ of all transactions.
+Feature vectors are simple hourly averages: for example, if 30\% of orders in an hour originate from Alexandria and 70\% from Cairo, the Alexandria dummy takes the value $0.3$.
 We include dummy variables for discounts and first-time customers, and continuous variables for delivery time and drop-off distance.
-Observations with missing values are removed.
+After dropping observations with missing values, the final dataset contains 2{,}639 hourly observations with 58 features.
+Order volumes exhibit strong intraday cyclicality, with a minimum between 4--7~a.m.\ and a peak around dinner time (\Cref{fig:food_time}); additional preprocessing details are in \Cref{app:emp}.